 Chain of Lakes Trail

 The Chain of Lakes Trail is a part of the Rum Runners Trail.
 This scenic trail starts at Joseph Howe Drive and will take you across the city to the Bayers Lake Business Park and past several lakes.
 The trail is a great way to see the absolutely beautiful fall colors in the Halifax Metro area.
-There are also a number of places where you can stop and leave the trail if you need a rest.
+There are also several places where you can stop and leave the trail if you need a rest.
+Details

 Grape Escapes Nova Scotia Wine Tours